jayhoneylee527/jayhoneylee527.github.io/README.md

   <em>Source: cargurus.com</em>
 </p>

 From the onset of Coronavirus pandemic, the U.S used car market has seen unprecedented rate of increase in the second hand automobiles' prices.
 This phenomenon is mainly attributed to two causes: decreased production by automakers due to microchip shortages and increased demand from consumers returning to work.
-With prices still surging fast, buying a car has become more difficult, as knowing the benchmark price is harder; I decided to build a price predictor, so that it will serve as a criterion for future purchases.
+With prices still surging fast, buying a car has become more difficult, as knowing the benchmark price is harder; I decided to build a price predictor so that it will serve as a criterion for future purchases.

 **The project consists of two parts:**